What is endometriosis?

 There are several common side effects of using GnRH analogues and these are generally the same symptoms of normal menopause, such as hot flushes, night sweats, vaginal dryness, decreased libido, mood swings and insomnia.
 However, your doctor may prescribe you with Hormone Replacement Therapy (HRT) to help combat menopause symptoms.

 Adult women can take a GnRH analogue for up to 6-12 months, meaning this is only a short-term solution.
-There are concerns over using GnRH analogues for more than 12 months, such as bone density loss.
+There are concerns over-using GnRH analogues for more than 12 months, such as bone density loss.
 One way to minimise bone density loss and treat the side effects is to take hormonal “add-back” treatment (adding very small amounts of either oestrogen or a synthetic progestin) in addition to the GnRH analogue.

 These are synthetic forms of a natural hormone called progesterone and work to prevent the womb lining and endometrial tissue from rapidly growing.
-They are usually taken daily via oral tablet on days 5-26 of the menstrual cycle.
-Your doctor can explain this to you, as it may be a little complicated to understand.

 Progestogens are recommended for women have not managed to get pain relief from the contraceptive options above, or who have been advised against taking hormonal contraception which contains oestrogen (such as smokers).
 However, there are several common side effects including bloating, weight gain, mood swings and irregular bleeding.

 What are the surgical treatment options for endometriosis?

 While laparoscopic surgery, also known as keyhole surgery, is the only way to reach a definitive endometriosis diagnosis, it can also be used to help treat the condition, by removing or destroying as much of the endometrial tissue as possible.